petros-d/docs/cloud/cli-reference/astrocloud-deployment-list.md

 ## Description

-List all Deployments within your current Workspace that you have access to.
+List all Deployments within your current Workspace.

 ## Usage